0131-NoCAP/universal-store/README.md

 * Handles adding incorrect item to cart correctly.

 ### Known Bugs
-* When adding too many items to cart, checkout and subtotal are pushed off.
+* When adding too many items to cart, checkout and subtotal are pushed below the view of the screen.
 * On scan item, the text will sometimes overlap on top.

 ## Installation